Why this?

 So, here’s my blessing for you: identify and confront your challenges.
 See them as the opportunities they are, develop a strategy, and then act on your decisions.
 Your actions shape the blueprint for a successful life.

-Take good care of yourself—nourish your body and indulge a little (I recommend a 97-3 ratio of health to ice cream).
+Take good care of yourself—nourish your body and indulge a little (I recommend a 97-3 ratio of healthy food to ice cream).
 Exercise regularly to build a strong core, and keep stretching to maintain flexibility.

 Above all, be a lifelong learner.
 The pursuit of knowledge is endless, and there’s always something more to discover.
 Your capacity to learn and grow is boundless, and that, my friend, is a beautiful thing.